harshrathod7999-ops/Documind/README.md

 - **~256-token chunks (the CLAUDE spec suggested ~400).** On this corpus, smaller chunks gave more precise citations and finer retrieval granularity, and made `top-k` retrieval actually selective rather than returning most of a tiny index.
 For large documents, 400+ tokens trades precision for a smaller, cheaper index — `CHUNK_TOKENS` is configurable.
 This is a deliberate, measured choice, not a default.
 - **Honest refusal is enforced in the prompt and verified in eval.** The model must answer only from the numbered sources; unanswerable questions are a scored test case, not an afterthought.
 - **Groq primary → Gemini fallback** via the vendored [`shared/llm.py`](backend/shared/llm.py): Groq is fast and free but rate-limited; on a 429 we back off then fall back to Gemini Flash, so the demo stays up.
-- **Follow-up condensing over full conversational retrieval.** Multi-turn RAG needs the *retrieval query* to be standalone; we spend one cheap LLM call (`gpt-oss-20b`) rewriting follow-ups instead of embedding whole conversations.
-First turns skip the call entirely, and any failure falls back to the raw question — the feature can degrade but never break `/ask`.
-- **Chat sessions in localStorage, not a backend DB.** DocuMind ships as a standalone zip; SQLite would add schema/migrations/CRUD for zero demo value in a single-user tool.
-Trade-off: chats don't roam across browsers (noted, accepted).
-- **Doc summaries in sidecar JSON, not Qdrant payloads.** Duplicating a summary onto every chunk point bloats payloads, and a synthetic "meta point" would pollute search.
-One small file per doc, merged into `/documents` at read time.
 - **Files stored under `{doc_id}.{ext}`, not the original filename.** Two different files with the same name must not overwrite each other's bytes — the doc_id is content-addressed, so the citation viewer always serves the exact file that was indexed.
-- **Snippet highlighting in the PDF viewer is best-effort by design.** pdf.js text items are short line fragments; we match progressively shorter snippet prefixes and fall back to just opening the cited page rather than blocking on fuzzy matching.

 ## Known limitations